SURE is the EU programme to finance short-term employment schemes across the EU and keep people in jobs during the coronavirus pandemic.

 The Commission intends to issue a further €4.6 billion in 2022 to address Member States’ requests to date.
 EU countries can still submit requests to receive financial support under SURE up to the total limit of €100 billion.

 The European Commission has so far disbursed nearly €90 billion under SURE, to the benefit of 19 EU Member States.
 A detailed overview is available here:

 The Commission reports twice a year on a results achieved thanks to SURE.

 The first report was published on 22 March 2021.
 It confirmed that the instrument supported between 25 and 30 million people in 2020.
 SURE helped between 1.5 and 2.5 million firms affected by the COVID-19 pandemic.
 Thanks to SURE, Member States saved an estimated €5.8 billion in interest payments.

-The second and latest report – published on 22 September 2021 – confirmed that SURE supported approximately 31 million people in 2020, with more than a quarter of these employed in the 19 beneficiary countries.
+The second report – published on 22 September 2021 – confirmed that SURE supported approximately 31 million people in 2020, with more than a quarter of these employed in the 19 beneficiary countries.
 SURE helped around 2.5 million firms affected by the COVID-19 pandemic, and enabled EU countries to save an estimated €8.2 billion in interest payments.

 All documents linked to the EU SURE Social Bond Framework are available in the documents' section of our website.